-Rhodes said The Up!
-App is a great example of mobile technology making a worker’s job a little easier.
-With just a few steps, it has the power to save manufacturers hours of time.
-With Up!, people can more easily source and research service providers for their machines and other industrial equipment.
+Rhodes said The UP!
+App is an excellent example of mobile technology, making a worker’s job a little easier.
+With just a few steps, it has the power to save manufacturers hours.
+With UP!, people can more easily source and research service providers for their machines and other industrial equipment.

 “This app connects manufacturers who need equipment service with service providers – giving people the information they need when they need it,” Rhodes said.
 “And better yet, this app is completely free for both service requesters and providers.”

 For millennials who are used to requesting a ride through Uber or ordering lunch from Door Dash, this mobile technology is comfortable – even expected.